Key Takeaways

 The global grain trade has entered a period of unprecedented quality scrutiny.
 Claviceps purpurea, the fungal pathogen responsible for ergot, has moved from a historical footnote to a primary financial risk for elevators, millers, and exporters.
 Driven by shifting climatic patterns and a tightening web of safety regulations, the presence of ergot in a delivery is no longer just a grading deduction -it is a high-stakes liability that can lead to multi-million dollar product recalls and total loss of market access.

 Recent enforcement actions make the stakes concrete.
-A high-profile “Serious” RASFF alert was issued for a shipment of French wheat that tested at 921 mg/kg of ergot alkaloids - nearly 2,000 times the allowable limit for some products.
+A high-profile “Serious” RASFF alert was issued in January 2026 for a shipment of Dutch wheat that tested at 921 mg/kg of ergot alkaloids — 4.6× over the 200 mg/kg permitted maximum for raw wheat grain.
 For grain handlers, this is the critical lesson: by the time ergot is detected in a processing line or finished flour, the financial damage is already done.

 The Biology of the Threat: Why Visual Checks Fail